siegeai/siegelistener/README.md

 ## Required Environment Variables:
 - `SIEGE_APIKEY`: Request an API key [here](https://siegeai.com/#contact).
 - `SIEGE_DEVICE`: Specifies the network device to listen on.
 Use "lo" for Linux and "lo0" for Mac.
 - `SIEGE_FILTER`: Defines the packet filters for analysis.
-We recommend specific TCP filters like "tcp and port 80".
+We recommend specific TCP filters like `tcp and port 80`.

 ## Optional Configuration:
 GOMEMLIMIT: Set a memory limit that suits your environment for optimal performance.